Argentina–Italy relations

-A current and historical relations between Argentina and Italy, for over a century.
+Argentina-Italy relations are the bilateral and diplomatic relations between the Argentine Republic and the Italian Republic for over a century.
 Both nations enjoy friendly relations, the importance of which centers on the history of Italian migration to Argentina.
 Argentines of full or partial Italian ancestry number approximately 30 million, or 62% of the country's total population.
 Both nations are members of the G20 and the United Nations.